-By removing the requirement for cold, Dr Irwin has been able to develop a line that can be harvested twice annually from field conditions, or produce up to five crops per year if grown in a protected environment
+By removing the requirement for cold, the team has been able to develop a type of broccoli which can be harvested twice annually in field conditions or up to five times a year if grown in a protected environment.

 Discussions are progressing with industry across the supply chain focused on the introduction of new vegetable products based on the fast-growing broccoli line.

 - Licence agreements are in place with three plant breeding companies to allow them to use this knowledge to develop and select new crops.

 - One retailer has shown an interest in accessing vegetables produced as a result of this technology which would allow year-round production of broccoli within the UK, reducing imports, waste and reliance on overseas production.